Wireline (cabling): Wireline tools

-Wireline tools are specially designed instruments lowered into a well bore on the end of the wireline cable.
+Wireline tools are specially designed instruments lowered into a wellbore on the end of the wireline cable.
 They are individually designed to provide any number of particular services, such as evaluation of the rock properties, the location of casing collars, formation pressures, information regarding the pore size or fluid identification and sample recovery.
 Modern wireline tools can be extremely complicated, and are often engineered to withstand very harsh conditions such as those found in many modern oil, gas, and geothermal wells.
 Pressures in gas wells can exceed 30,000 psi, while temperatures can exceed 500 deg Fahrenheit in some geothermal wells.
 Corrosive or carcinogenic gases such as hydrogen sulfide can also occur downhole.

 To reduce the amount of time running in the well, several wireline tools are often joined together and run simultaneously in a tool string that can be hundreds of feet long and weigh more than 5000 lbs.